remix-run/react-router/CONTRIBUTING.md

 Thanks for contributing, you rock!

+When it comes to open source, there are many different kinds of contributions that can be made, all of which are valuable.
+Below are a few guidelines that should help you as you prepare your contribution.

 - [Think You Found a Bug?](#bug)
 - [Proposing New or Changed API?](#api)
 - [Issue Not Getting Attention?](#attention)